growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 ## Functional requests

+* Follow up emails for users not logging on anymore
 * Create an accounting setup to:
 	* Select the ledger organization or upload your own.
 		* Default as is now